 What is a mortgage APR?

-Annual Percentage Rate (APR) is the amount of interest on your total loan amount that you will pay annually (averaged over the full term of the loan).
+Annual Percentage Rate (APR) is the amount of interest on your total loan amount you will pay annually (averaged over the full term of the loan).
 A lower APR translates to lower monthly payments.
-(You’ll see APR alongside interest rates in today’s mortgage rates.
+(You’ll see APR alongside interest rates in today’s mortgage rates.)

 Both pre-qualification and pre-approval show you are a serious buyer.
 One gets you started on the process, and the other makes it official.

-How much down payment should I plan on a new house?
+How much down payment should I plan on a new home?

-What documents will I need to apply for a mortgage loan?
+What documents will I to apply for a mortgage loan?

 What takes place at the mortgage closing?

 The closing is the last step in the home-buying process.
-This is when all the parties get together to finalize the transaction by exchanging signatures, checks — and ultimately, house keys.
+This is when all the parties get together to finalize the transaction by exchanging signatures, checks, and ultimately the keys to the home.